code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

   file in which it is declared.
   - Another similar variable in another file would be completely independent.
-- If global visibility is desired, the definition should be unique, and the variable defined using the the `extern` qualifier.
+- If global visibility is desired, the definition should be unique, and the variable defined using the `extern` qualifier.
 - An `extern const` qualifier may be used to make the variable read only.
   - Useful for pointers to structures, allowing safe reading of structure members, but modification only though a specific function (see